zendesk/demo_apps/Bestpractices.md

 ### Must avoid

-:no_entry: In this section you'll find practices you must avoid if you want your App to pass the approval process :no_entry:
+:no_entry: In this section you'll find practices you must avoid if you want your app to pass the approval process :no_entry:

 * Do not try to create your own [Handlebars helper](http://handlebarsjs.com/), it is not possible at this stage.

 * Do not use an out-dated framework version

-* Do not try to access the `window` object that may interfere with the new Zendesk or other Apps (even via an external library)
+* Do not try to access the `window` object that may interfere with the Zendesk products or other apps (even via an external library).

 * Do not load any external libraries using AJAX, for example: